Cockroach Control

 Vinegar and cockroaches have a complicated relationship.
 While vinegar is often touted as a natural remedy, it does not kill cockroaches outright.
 Instead, vinegar mainly works as a repellent because cockroaches dislike the strong smell of vinegar.
 The acidic scent disrupts their ability to detect food and navigate, making areas sprayed with vinegar less attractive to them.
 So, do roaches like the smell of vinegar?
 The answer is no — they tend to avoid it.
 However, vinegar alone won’t eliminate an infestation; it’s better used as part of a broader cockroach control strategy.

-Where to Spray Vinegar to Keep Cockroaches Away
+Where to Spray Vinegar to Keep Cockroaches Away?

 Using vinegar as a natural cockroach killer can be effective when applied in the right spots.
 To maximize results, spray vinegar in high-risk areas where cockroaches hide and travel: